Bugbustrs/Database_Server/README.md

 # Database_Server
-tasks.Server that handles querying and writing to the database
+tasks.WriteDBServer that handles querying and writing to the database